armakuni/neuralnet-cheat-sheet/README.md

 # Flow Charts to make Machine Learning Easier

-## Choosing your activation function
+## What activation function should I use?

 ```mermaid
 graph TD